Candace Owens: Women's rights

-Owens is critical of feminism.
-Owens described the #MeToo movement, an international movement against sexual harassment and assault, as "stupid" and said that she "hated" it.
+Owens is critical of feminism. and embraces the "trad wife" phenomenon of traditional gender roles.
+She has described the #MeToo movement, an international movement against sexual harassment and sexual assault, as "stupid".
 Owens wrote that the movement was premised on the idea that "women are stupid, weak & inconsequential".

+She opposes abortion, which she has called a tool for the "extermination of black babies".